fygar256/general-assembler-axx/README.md

 ##### Concatenating instructions

-Multiple VLIW instructions are linked with `!!` as follows.
+To put multiple VLIW instructions into one bundle, connect them with `!!` as shown below.

 ```
 ad r1,r2,r3 !! lod r4,[0x1234]